 Onion and Garlic

 Garlic and onion are loved across all cultures, east to west.
 Onion and garlic taste nice.
-They can even be, used in specific ways and in given measures, healing and beneficial to health.
+They can even be, used in specific ways and given measures, healing and beneficial to health.
 The idea here is not to challenge this.
-It is rather to explore the cummulative effect they have in our subtle body, while diving into the many many ways to cook exquisite food without them.
-Imagine a jasmine or a rose, smell their fragrance, their captivating, delicate subtleness and, now, imagine a piece of garlic… can you feel the differenece?
+It is rather to explore the cumulative effect they have in our subtle body while diving into the many many ways to cook exquisite food without them.
+Imagine jasmine or a rose, smell their fragrance, their captivating, delicate subtleness, and, now, imagine a piece of garlic… can you feel the difference?
 Just food for thought.

 Why do most people love onion and garlic?
-You see, our tongue can differentiate six flavours: Sweet, Sour, Salty, Astringent, Bitter, and Pungent.
-These bulbous root herbs are one of the rarest herbs to be found, having these five characteristic flavours: astringent, bitter, pungent, salty, and sweet.
-The only flavour that isn’t prominent is sour!
+You see, our tongue can differentiate six flavors: Sweet, Sour, Salty, Astringent, Bitter, and Pungent.
+These bulbous root herbs are one of the rarest herbs to be found, having these five characteristic flavors: astringent, bitter, pungent, salty, and sweet.
+The only flavor that isn’t prominent is sour!
 Very few herbs contain all these tastes.

 To the family of Garlic belong leek, chives, spring onions, french shallots, and scallions.
 All of them carry allium.
 Its smell is so potent that, in organic farming and permaculture, garlic is used as a natural pesticide and insecticide.

 Keep on consuming something you like, and the body begins to adapt to the taste.
-That’s the reason all the fast food industry perpetuates three flavours: sweet, sour, and salt.
+That’s the reason all the fast-food industry perpetuates three flavors: sweet, sour, and salt.
 Meat is usually deliciously sweet, bread is sweetened artificially -though it is already sweet in its natural form-, ketchup is sour, and potato fries are salty.
 Keep eating the same diet every day, and the body will crave it.
 You don’t see animals in the wild get obese, do you?
-It’s only a human phenomena to grow overweight, due to our unhealthy eating habits.
+It’s only a human phenomenon to grow overweight, due to our unhealthy eating habits.

 The Top 5 Garlic Producing Countries